Getting Healthy Again In Your 40's Is Possible

 Achieving wellness doesn’t have to be hard or annoying or so time consuming that it’s impossible for us folks who have other people to take care of, too.

-So I dug into the science of gut health.
+Since I suffered from IBS - massive gas and painful bowel movements- I dug into the science of gut health.
 Call me a nerd but learning about how the human body works has always been my favorite thing since Mrs Miller had us open piggies (sorry) in high school anatomy class.

 Learning about how the microbes in our guts affect our poop and brain is super fun!